mastodon-sc/mastodon-documentation/docs/partB/table_trackscheme_navigation_keys.md

-# Navigating in the TrackScheme views.
+# Moving around in the TrackScheme views.

 | **Action**                           | **Key**         |
 | ------------------------------------ | --------------- |